Xinyi Glass (OTCMKTS:XYIGF) Lowered to “Sell” at Zacks Investment Research

-Zacks Investment Research downgraded shares of Xinyi Glass (OTCMKTS:XYIGF – Get Rating) from a hold rating to a sell rating in a report released on Wednesday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of Xinyi Glass (OTCMKTS:XYIGF – Get Rating) from a hold rating to a sell rating in a research report released on Tuesday, Zacks.com reports.

 According to Zacks, “Xinyi Glass Holdings Limited is a manufacturer of glass product.
 The company’s product consists of float glass, automobile glass, engineering glass and electronic Glass.
 It serves automobile as well as construction sector.
 Xinyi Glass Holdings Limited is headquartered in Hong Kong. “

-Separately, Jefferies Financial Group downgraded Xinyi Glass from a hold rating to an underperform rating in a research report on Wednesday, March 2nd.
+Separately, Jefferies Financial Group downgraded shares of Xinyi Glass from a hold rating to an underperform rating in a report on Wednesday, March 2nd.

 Xinyi Glass Holdings Limited, an investment holding company, produces and sells automobile, construction, float, and other glass products for commercial and industrial applications.
 The company operates through three segments: Float Glass, Automobile Glass, and Architectural Glass.
 It is also involved in the manufacturing and sale of automobile rubber and plastic components, as well as electronic glass; trading of automobile glass; and research and trading of glass.